 Growing up on the coast of Maine I’ve had my share of Maine Lobster.
 My first job at 13 was waitressing for the infamous Foster’s Clambakes & Catering for three years.
 It was the best job ever, getting to travel to the Boston Tea Party Ship, Newport, RI mansions, Home Bakes and so much more!
 I have never tired of eating this meal, that many call a delicacy.
 However in Maine, lobster is a super casual dining experience.
 You will find tourists scoured around Maine eating lobster, lobster rolls, and lobster stew at picnic tables, backyard parties, on the beach, etc… It can be a messy experience, so keeping your table simple is key!
 Here I share a simple, impromptu summer lobster tablescape on our farmhouse porch in Vermont.

-We boil our lobsters on the grill and a 1.5-pound lobster is the perfect size for me!
+We boil our lobsters on the grill and a 1.5-pound lobster is a perfect size for me!

-Luv these amber vintage glasses that were my mothers along with the little tin cups for the butter that I found at a local consignment shop.
+Love these amber vintage glasses that were my mother’s along with the little tin cups for the butter that I found at a local consignment shop.

 The Christmas Tree Shops has a great line of lobster tableware.
 This is where I found these lobster plates, red placemats, and the “VINTAGE” glass bottle for our lobster tablescape here today.

 Pin these ideas for later!

-Last fall I found this Raton Wicker Outdoor Set at an Estate Sale.
-It was in perfect condition and I luv the evergreen against the red house.
+Last fall I found this rattan wicker outdoor set at an estate sale.
+It was in perfect condition and I love the evergreen against the red house.